Pushkar-v/Generating-Synthetic-Data-using-GANs/README.md

 ## Generating Larger Datasets from Small Samples

+One of the applications of generating datasets can be to generate larger datasets from smaller one.
+We have already observed before that the synthetically generated data from TGAN and CTGAN is statistically similar to the original datasets.
+One can take advantage of this to generate datasets that are larger than the original datasets for applications such as training a Neural network which inherently requires large amounts of data, improving efficiency of an existing models as well.
+But before generating this dataset, a few things should be taken into consideration.

+- Statistical Similarity has only been checked on datasets that are of the same size as the original data.
+Before generating larger datasets, the same statistical similarity tests should be performed on larger datasets of the desired size.
+- Generating Synthetic datasets work by the algorithm calculating the distribution of a column, and then generating data by sampling form the distribution.
+One thing to note here is that as we draw larger number of samples from the original data, there is a higher chance that the model might sample the original observation from the dataset.
+Before generating larger dataset, the privacy module should also be tested on the dataset to make sure that this does not happen or such samples should be excluded from the result.

 ## Privacy Tuning

 ## Modifying TGAN to create a new module

+TGAN and CTGAN are readily available modules and we have presented a comprehensive understanding, working and data generation analysis for both of these. however, as discussed above, there exists other GAN algorithms such as DP-GAN and PATE-GAN which have inbuilt statistical similarity and privacy measures that are desirable.
+However for these algorithms, there is no open source implementation available for tabular data, and actually creating these modules were out of scope.

+One of the next steps could be to take existing TGAN module and modify the code to add the privacy and statistical similarity modules from CTGAN and DPGAN.
+The GAN algorithm works by first the discriminator learning to distinguish between real and fake datasets and then the generator adjusting itself to trying to beat the discriminator's algorithm.
+If privacy and statistical similarity modules are already added in the Discriminator, then the generator will produce data adhering to those requirements.
+One place to modify these should be the loss function of the generator and the discriminator.

 ## Model Efficiency